mlevison/APR-Markdown-Export/post/specialists-are-overrated/index.md

   - "cross-skilling"
   - "cross-training"
 coverImage: "cross-skilling-Tshaped-cross-skilled2.jpg"
+excerpt: 'Traditionally, notions of efficiency have been to minimize cost by utilizing experts (i.e.'
 ---

 > “Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.” – Agile Manifesto